skwp/dotfiles/README.md

 #### General enhancements that don't add new commands

+ * Arpeggio - allows you to define key-chord combinations
  * IndexedSearch - when you do searches will show you "Match 2 of 4" in the status line
  * delimitMate - automatically closes quotes
  * syntastic - automatic syntax checking when you save the file